 - Patients can overuse gels and ointments when they don’t actually need them.

 Sometimes low humidity, high winds, dust, air conditioning, or heat and smoke can cause temporary dryness and irritation.
 Step away from the situation, if you can.
 If indoors, consider the ambient moisture of the room.

 Here are a few ways to reduce eye irritation:

-- Avoid dry or blowing air, as air conditioning can irritate the eyes
+- Avoid long-term exposure to dry or blowing air, as air conditioning can irritate the eyes.

 13. Wear Wraparound-Style Sunglasses

-Dry eye syndrome can cause another condition called photophobia.
-It’s an abnormal sensitivity to light.
+Dry eye syndrome can cause photophobia.
+This condition is an abnormal sensitivity to light, and it can lead to squinting, eye pain, spots in your vision, forehead pain, and uncontrolled tears.
 There are several types of eyewear that can help ease your dry eye symptoms and keep them from getting worse: